gvwilson/thirdbit/src/fiction/iffy/index.md

 The squares in his temples flickered.
-"The town says the explosion by the quarantine shed was apparently a result of faulty maintenance on an outflow pipe that wasnt't registered in the town plans.
+"The town says the explosion by the quarantine shed was apparently a result of faulty maintenance on an outflow pipe that wasn't registered in the town plans.
 Oh,
 and the Marines have resolved the disturbance involving the crew of an unnamed Australian vessel."